 As New Mexico home builder Judd Singer stated above, wood corbels are a quintessential element of the Southwestern Style home.
 They can be used not only on the inside of a home but on the exterior as a decorative support that aligns with the Southwestern aesthetic.

-Plus, they’re available in a wide variety of colors to match your home’s Southwestern exterior.
+Plus, they’re available in a wide variety of styles, sizes, and finishes to coordinate perfectly with your beams and other exterior elements.

 Install Wood Beams That Last a Lifetime